 I don’t want to crush anybody’s dreams, though.
-There are definite benefits to teaching; they just might not be the ones you expected.
+There are definite benefits of teaching; they just might not be the ones you expected.

 1. The food.